fbpx

 Depression is the leading cause of disability worldwide and the primary mental health disorder that gives rise to suicidal tendencies.

-Approximately two in three people who suffer from major depression eventually achieve lasting symptom remission with conventional antidepressants and therapy; the remaining one in three do not.
+Approximately 40% of people who suffer from major depression eventually achieve lasting symptom remission with conventional antidepressants and therapy; most do not.

 Fast-acting symptom relief

-Ketamine infusions work very quickly — often within hours — to ease depressive symptoms.
-While researchers are still trying to pinpoint the mechanisms behind this powerful effect, they do know that ketamine stimulates a rapid increase in glutamate.
+Ketamine infusions work very quickly — often within hours — to ease depressive symptoms because of its glutamatergic effects.
+Researchers are still trying to pinpoint the exact mechanisms behind this powerful effect, but they do know that glutamate is the major catalyst that leads to reduced inflammation, increased brain derived neurotrophic factor (BDNF), and neuroplasticity.

 High rate of success

-Ketamine infusion therapy is still being studied, but research shows that it has a high rate of success when it comes to treating persistent depression.
+Ketamine infusion therapy is still being studied, but research shows that it has a high rate of success when it comes to treating moderate to severe depression, anxiety, PTSD, and bipolar depression.

 Lasting symptom remission